tedsalmon/DroidIBus/README.md

 # Goals

-* Replace aging BM53 Nav unit in my E46 M3 with a Nexus 7 (2013).
+* Replace aging BMBT Nav unit in my E46 M3 with a Nexus 7 (2013).
 * Retain all features of existing nav unit
 * Interface with the car without modifying the wiring harness.